dieterich-lab/Baltica/docs/setup.md

 ## Clone or installing Baltica?
 Baltica can either installed as a python package or cloned from Github for each project.
 The installed version of Baltica is more convenient to be used with:
-`baltica qc config.yml` (as long the dependecies are avaiable).
+`baltica qc config.yml` (as long the dependencies are available).
 Users who intend to modify the workflows should clone the framework and keep the change under version.
-See (workflows)[workflows.md] for details on the configuration and parameters for each available workflow.
+See (workflows)[workflows.md] for details on each available workflow configuration and parameters.

-## Baltica command line arguments
+## Baltica command-line arguments

-Use the command below to list the comand line arguments and their options:
+Use the command below to list the command line arguments and their options:
 ```
 baltica --help
 ```